Jafri115/customer-churn-prediction/README.md

 ### Running the Web App:

 *   **Locally (for development):**
-    *   Ensure the ML API is running (either locally or on Kubernetes/Azure Container Apps).
+    *   Ensure the ML API is running (either locally or on Kubernetes).
     *   Update the `CHURN_API_URL` in `app.py` or in a `.env` file to point to your running API.
     *   Navigate to the `churn-prediction-webapp` directory.
     *   Install dependencies: `pip install -r requirements.txt`